SegFaultPR/Novetta_bleee/README.md

 ## Requirements
 To use these scripts you will need a Bluetooth adapter for sending `BLE` messages and WiFi card supporting active monitor mode with frame injection for communication using `AWDL` (AirDrop).
 We recommend the Atheros AR9280 chip (IEEE 802.11n) we used to develop and test this code.
 We have tested these PoCs on **Kali Linux**

+##Features Added

+#Geo Tags
+  as this will be for demonstration purposes the new code base will contain the ability to tag

+#limits on displayed devices

+#White Listing

 ## Installation